 You can also try cooking vegetables instead of consuming them raw.
 Cooking helps with digesting fiber and preventing constipation.
 Hundt says that because gluten can irritate some people’s digestive tract, you can experiment with skipping grains and starches from beans and legumes.

 In terms of how probiotics assist with bloating, research is mixed.
 One study says probiotics do help with bloating.
 Another sees benefits only related to gas.
 Hundt advocates for use to balance bacteria in your large colon.
 “An overabundance of bad bacteria will create more gas and bloating, and probiotics will balance that imbalance and in turn reduce bloating and gas,” she says.
 “Aim for a probiotic that contains at least 25-50 billion active bacteria from at least three different strains.”

 Dr. Besser advises, “Stay away from carbonated beverages.
 Eat smaller meals and chew thoroughly.
-If you find certain foods cause gas take simethicone (Gas-X) before a meal.
+If you find certain foods cause gas take simethicone (like this one with great reviews) before a meal.
 Light stretching can help reduce bloating by physically rearranging things in your abdomen and helping food (and gas) move further down your digestive system.”

 If nothing else, Chase concludes, stick to healthy eating and activities.

 Yoga, stretching, walking, or meditation can help with digestive health and we have classes you can take right now in the Aaptiv app.